kishore881/Illusions/README.md

 # Illusions
-Couple of optical illusions modeled in 3D using SketchUp and displaed using three.js
+Optical illusions modeled using SketchUp and displayed in browser using three.js